Housing 21 (L0055) - Regulatory Judgement: 17 December 2025

 Housing 21’s board has demonstrated that there is regular and appropriate consideration of alternative options to deliver value for money and make best use of resources.
 Board ownership of stress testing and mitigation strategies is evidenced and is used to inform decisions, supplementing the wider control framework.
 Reporting to the board provides sufficient detail to ensure effective oversight.

-Based on the evidence gained from the inspection we have concluded that there is appropriate assurance that Housing 21’s financial plans are consistent with, and support, its financial strategy.
-Housing 21 has appropriately evidenced that it has an adequately funded business plan, sufficient security in place to support its financial plans, and Housing 21 is forecast to continue to meet its lenders financial covenants under a wide range of adverse scenarios.
+Housing 21’s financial plans are consistent with, and support, its financial strategy.
+Housing 21 has an adequately funded business plan, sufficient security in place to support is financial plans and is forecast to meet its lenders financial covenants under a wide range of adverse scenarios.
 Housing 21’s board has effective oversight of its financial position.

 There is financial capacity built into Housing 21’s business plan and there are strong levels of forecast headroom with no reliance on the sale of homes.
-Housing 21 continues to forecast sufficient levels of headroom over its lender’s financial covenants.
-However, Housing 21’s forecast financial position is slightly weaker than in previous years, primarily due to higher management costs and investment in its existing homes, including homes Housing 21 has recently acquired.
-Housing 21 continues its investment while also developing new homes.
+Housing 21 continues to forecast sufficient headroom over its lender’s financial covenants.
+Housing 21’s forecast financial position is stronger than in previous years, due primarily to updated stock investment information.
+Housing 21 continues its investment in existing homes while also developing new homes.

 Background to the judgement